45% of private renters face illegal acts from landlord or agent – Shelter

 Ahead of the Conservative Party conference, Shelter is calling for the Government to better protect renters.

-It wants the upcoming Renters’ Reform Bill to include a national landlord register to help regulate the private sector and help renters enforce their rights.
+It wants the forthcoming Renters’ Reform Bill to include a national landlord register to help regulate the private sector and help renters enforce their rights.

 Shelter chief executive Polly Neate said: “Home is everything.
 Yet millions of private renters across the country don’t feel safe or secure in theirs because of landlords and agents who flout the law.